 Weekly participation in internship is a requirement of the training.
 Students are expected to remain continuously active at their site over the course of 12 weeks.
-Please select a time to complete your internship when you can do this.
+Please select a time to complete your internship when you will be able to do this.